The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 Coupled with the fact that $\lim_{c\to 0}G(c)=\fotd < f_0$ for all $\la \in (\la^*,\a\d)$ and the definition \eqref{eq:c*} of $c^*$, this gives $c^* < \inf\{c \in (0,\infty): G(c) \geq f_0+c \}$.
 Then, in view of \eqref{cI<c0} we see that only the following orderings of fuel levels are possible:

-Recalling the discussion following Remark \ref{rem:Gbar}, these two cases correspond to whether or not the connected component $(F,G)$ of the waiting region communicates with the other connected component $(\Fb,\Gb)$.
-In the case \eqref{pos:1c*} it does not communicate (Figure \ref{fig:regions}), while in the case \eqref{pos:2c*} it does communicate (Figure \ref{fig:regionsnew}) and the corresponding analysis is more challenging; both cases are covered in Section \ref{Sec:verification3bb} below.
+In the case \eqref{pos:2c*}, recalling Remark \ref{rem:cst}, the boundary $G$ is repelling just above $c^*$ and so the analysis is more challenging; both cases are covered in Section~\ref{Sec:verification3bb} below.
 The consideration of small and large fuel levels (Sections \ref{Sec:verification3a} and \ref{Sec:verification3c}) is the same in both cases.